saphingus/passman/README.md

 ```bash
 ruby passman.rb
 ```

-### usage
-after launching the program, you will be prompted to enter your master password, once authenticated, you can use the following options:

-- add a new password

-- search for a saved password

-- delete a password entry

-- generate a random salt

 ### contributing
 passman is open-source, and contributions are welcome, please fork the repository, create a new branch, and submit a pull request